Winsted, Minnesota: Culture

-Winsted has both a winter and summer town festival.
-The Winsted Winter Festival features a lighted parade as well as various other activities.
-The Winsted Summer Festival features a parade, street dance, a sand volleyball tournament, the crowning of Miss Winsted, and various other activities.
-Winsted is also home to Winstock Country Music Festival.
-The proceeds from the music festival support the Holy Trinity Catholic school system.
+Winsted has both a winter and a summer town festival.
+The Winsted Winter Festival features a lighted parade and various other activities.
+The Winsted Summer Festival features a parade, street dance, sand volleyball tournament, the crowning of Miss Winsted, and various other activities.
+Winsted is also home to the Winstock Country Music Festival, the proceeds from which go to the Holy Trinity Catholic school system.